xunker/small_cnc_keyboard_builder/README.md

 * Add note about `cutout` and `upper`
 * Add usage notes
 * Add notes about kerf on bulk-cut vs finishing operations
-* Add option to import json directly from KLE
+* Add option to import json directly from KLE file or url
 * Option to extend edges

 ### History